nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 ### Nuxeo AI {{> anchor 'nuxeo-ai'}}

-#### Service for configuring and serve ML Custom Models  {{since '10.3'}}
+#### Service to Configure and Serve Ml Custom Models  {{since '10.3'}}

-Current AI/Machine Learning services for labelling and classification behaves mostly on a very generic maner.
-They do not take in account specific business logic and data, but only broader and more abstract content.
-As an example, on a pictures with cars, they are very able to recognize cars, but for a carmaker, it would be more relevant to detect what would be the car model, and year of release.
-Even more valuable would be maybe to detect the correct car color in the brand's catalogue and detect any car extras.
+Current AI/Machine Learning services for labelling and classification behave mostly in a very generic manner.
+They do not take into account specific business logic and data, but only broader and more abstract content.
+As an example, on a picture with cars, they are very able to recognize cars, but for a carmaker, it would be more relevant to detect what would be the car model and year of release.
+Even more valuable would be maybe to identify the correct car color in the brand's catalogue and detect any car extras.

 To enable business specific classification and recognition, models need to be build and trained with this information.
-This new service allows customers to build ML custom models that after defnied are trained and publish for usage.
+This new service allows customers to build ML custom models that after defined are trained and publish for usage.
 A ML custom model is defined with:
 - NXQL query - to provide the correct dataset of documents to use during training
 - Input fields - the metadata that the model should use to do classifications.
-Ie. the document image, a set of text fields.
+Ie. The document image, a set of text fields.
 - Output field - this is the field that the model will try to predict.
 These could be a field linked to a vocabulary, a document reference or just a `string` metadata.

 After defined, the custom model has two other main stages:
 - Training - a ML model will be produced by training the repository model with the definition provided
-- Publishing - The result ML model can than be publish to be available as service that does Machine Learning classification on the context of a very sepcific business.
+- Publishing - The result ML model can then be published to be available as service that does Machine Learning classification on the context of a particular business.

 Both these stages are performed on Nuxeo AI Cloud Services, but Nuxeo Server provides the means to export the relevant repository content in a way that Nuxeo AI Services can use.
 Nuxeo Server also allows the means to configure and use published ML models, query and getting predictions to use in UI suggestions.

-[NXP-25477](https://jira.nuxeo.com/browse/NXP-25477) Adds operation to use all enabled Custom Models.
+- [NXP-25477](https://jira.nuxeo.com/browse/NXP-25477) Adds operation to use all enabled Custom Models.
-[NXP-25476](https://jira.nuxeo.com/browse/NXP-25476) Adds a service to register Custom Models to be served.
+- [NXP-25476](https://jira.nuxeo.com/browse/NXP-25476) Adds a service to register Custom Models to be served.
-[NXP-26001](https://jira.nuxeo.com/browse/NXP-26001) Adds new schema for suggestions metadata.
+- [NXP-26001](https://jira.nuxeo.com/browse/NXP-26001) Adds new schema for suggestions metadata.

-<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-5474](https://jira.nuxeo.com/browse/NXP-5474).

-#### Documents export for training {{since '10.3'}}
+#### Documents Export for Training {{since '10.3'}}

 In order to train a ML Custom Model with proper business data, there is the need to gather and process all the repository documents on the scope of the ML Custom Model.
 This provides a documents dataset export to AI cloud in TFRecord format.

-[NXP-25286](https://jira.nuxeo.com/browse/NXP-25286) Document reference to represent Corpus objects.
+- [NXP-25286](https://jira.nuxeo.com/browse/NXP-25286) Document reference to represent Corpus objects.
-[NXP-25295](https://jira.nuxeo.com/browse/NXP-25295) Brings a new Stream processor to transform documents to TFRecord.
+- [NXP-25295](https://jira.nuxeo.com/browse/NXP-25295) Brings a new Stream processor to transform documents to TFRecord.
-[NXP-25758](https://jira.nuxeo.com/browse/NXP-25758) Made a writer to produce a TFRecord from a collection of documents.
+- [NXP-25758](https://jira.nuxeo.com/browse/NXP-25758) Made a writer to produce a TFRecord from a collection of documents.
-[NXP-25294](https://jira.nuxeo.com/browse/NXP-25294) Enables a batch processing from an NXQL query and a list of properties to process.
+- [NXP-25294](https://jira.nuxeo.com/browse/NXP-25294) Enables a batch processing from an NXQL query and a list of properties to process.

 #### Integrate with AI Cloud {{since '10.3'}}

-Provides integration between the Nuxeo server and AI Cloud services to allow dataset exporte to AI Cloud, pushing defined document sets in an reliable and efficient way to be use in ML Custom Model Training.
+Provides integration between the Nuxeo Server and AI Cloud services to allow dataset export to AI Cloud, pushing defined document sets in an reliable and efficient way to be use in ML Custom Model Training.

-[NXP-25920](https://jira.nuxeo.com/browse/NXP-25920) Integrates a java client to enable Nuxeo to interact with AI Cloud Services.
+- [NXP-25920](https://jira.nuxeo.com/browse/NXP-25920) Integrates a java client to enable Nuxeo to interact with AI Cloud Services.
-[NXP-26189](https://jira.nuxeo.com/browse/NXP-26189) Provides an Admin page to export dataset to AI Cloud services.
+- [NXP-26189](https://jira.nuxeo.com/browse/NXP-26189) Provides an Admin page to export dataset to AI Cloud services.
-[NXP-25827](https://jira.nuxeo.com/browse/NXP-25827) Added support for numeric ES aggregates : cardinality, missing, count, sum, avg, max, min.
+- [NXP-25827](https://jira.nuxeo.com/browse/NXP-25827) Added support for numeric ES aggregates : cardinality, missing, count, sum, avg, max, min.
 Initially, these are used to provide data sanity statistics on document datasets.

 <!-- ML Enrichments -->

 #### Create the Framework for Document Enrichment Service Integration {{since '10.3'}}

 In order to take advantage of any type of Machine Learning service, third-party or in-house, for content augmentation we need an infrastructure.
 This infrastructure needs to be resilient and to scale indefinatly in order to hand a repository with millions of ingested documents.

 We call this content augmentation `Enrichments`.
 They provide any data produced by AI that related to a document metadata.
 Examples are: